Can I Get Pain and Suffering for My Workers’ Comp Claim?

 In some cases, if your job injury causes you to develop depression, anxiety, or PTSD, you may be able to get workers’ compensation for these conditions and believe that you are getting compensated for “suffering.”
 However, in those situations, the injured employee is actually receiving compensation for a condition that has occurred as a result of the primary injury.
 In Virginia, this is called a “compensable consequence.”

 An additional opportunity for a workers’ compensation claim in Virginia is in the instance of a permanent injury.
-If you have a permanent injury, you may qualify to get an additional payment from the employer for this injury.
+If you have a permanent injury, you may qualify to collect workers compensation benefits and to get an additional payment from the employer for this injury.

 Don’t Get Hurt Twice!

 If you’ve been injured on the job, it’s important that you know the pitfalls of the Virginia workers’ compensation process.
 Do you know what you need to do to make sure the insurance company doesn’t take advantage of you?
-Do you know what to do if your injury requires surgery or takes longer than expected to heal?
+Do you know what to do with your workmans comp claim if your injury requires surgery or takes longer than expected to heal?
+Do you know what to do if workmans comp Virginia denies your claim and refuses to pay your medical expenses?

 Talking with a lawyer after an injury on the job is always a good idea.
-A lawyer who has experience handling Virginia workers’ compensation cases can help you navigate this complex area.
+A lawyer who has experience handling Virginia workers’ compensation claims can help you navigate this complex area.

-The Virginia Workers’ Compensation team at the Ritchie Law Firm has helped thousands of injured workers figure out the workers’ comp system.
+The Virginia Workers’ Compensation team at the Ritchie Law Firm has helped thousands of injured workers figure out the va workers compensation system.
 We have helped injured employees get the medical treatment they need and recover compensation for their lost time from work.
 Because workers’ comp in Virginia can be very complex, it is very important that you make correct decisions for your claim from the beginning.

 When your health and family are on the line, the Ritchie Law Firm goes into BATTLE for you!
 Don’t get hurt twice by letting the insurance company build its case against you.
 Call us TODAY!